 If your PSA starts to rise after you’ve undergone prostatectomy, “salvage” radiation therapy might be a good option to explore, and has been shown to improve outcomes over time.
 With this approach, external beam radiation is delivered to the area immediately surrounding where the prostate was (the prostate bed), with the aim of eradicating any remaining prostate cells that have been left behind.
-Depending on your PSA level, the addition of hormone therapy can improve outcomes with salvage radiation; for details, please see “Local Treatments for Recurrent Prostate Cancer” in our most recent patient guide.
-Other trials are looking at more aggressive experimental systemic therapies for these patients.
+Depending on your PSA level, the addition of hormone therapy can improve outcomes with salvage radiation; for details, please see “Therapies for Locally Recurrent Prostate Cancer” in PCF’s Prostate Cancer Patient Guide.
+Clinical trials are investigating more aggressive systemic therapies.

 5. Can I have radiation therapy first, and then surgery? [alternate: If radiation therapy doesn’t work, can we try surgery after?]

-With 3D conformal radiotherapy, intensity modulated radiation therapy (IMRT), and brachytherapy, local tissue damage is often kept at a minimum, and surgeons at some of the larger cancer centers have been seeing improved results with “salvage” prostatectomy performed after radiation.
+With modern radiation therapy techniques, local tissue damage is often kept at a minimum, and surgeons at some of the larger cancer centers have been seeing improved results with “salvage” prostatectomy performed after radiation.
 But even under the best of circumstances, post-radiation surgery is a very difficult operation to perform, and few surgeons across the country perform it regularly.